Bichette HRs, drives in 5; Ray fans 13 as Jays beat Rays 6-3

 Ray also lowered his AL-best ERA to 2.64.

 Tampa Bay’s Brett Phillips cut it to 6-3 with a two-run home run off right-hander Joakim Soria in the eighth, his 12th.
-Right-hander Jordan Romano closed it out with a 1-2-3 ninth for his 18th save in 19 chances.
+Right-hander Jordan Romano closed it out with a 1-2-3 ninth for his 18th save in 19 chances as the Jays took two of three.

+“That’s one of the best teams in baseball,” Blue Jays manager Charlie Montoyo said.
+“To keep doing what we’re doing, you’ve got to beat them.

 After being shut out for only the third time this season Tuesday, the Blue Jays jumped on Rays right-hander Michael Wacha with a three-run first.
 Marcus Semien walked, Guerrero lashed a double to left and Bichette followed with his 25th home run.